CTheTechGuru/Docker-Projects/SSH Server | Client Project /Readme.md

 ### Connect Container2(Client) to Container1(Server)

+1. Start our Client container.

     ```sh
     run docker start container2
     ```

-To login and execute
+2. To login execute

     ```sh

     run docker exec -it container2 bash

     ```

-Run
+3. Run the following command to SSH into server, replace ip-address with the IP you retrieved from the grep command we used earlier.

     ```sh

     ssh root@(ip-address)

     ```

 You should be prompted with "enter password".